 She is Chief Investigator on the Australian Research Council (ARC) funded project FoodLab Sydney: Addressing food insecurity through participatory social enterprise (2018-2020) with partners including the City of Sydney, TAFE, and FoodLab Detroit.
 In 2018 Alana was a visiting scholar at both Harvard Law School and Cornell University.
 Her new book Voice and Participation in Global Food Politics (2019) foregrounds the communicative dimensions of resistance by diverse rural and urban coalitions of food producers and eaters against the corporate capture of our foodways.

-Patricia Garcia is Manager of UN Sustainable Development Goals at the United Nations Association of Australia.
-She is a highly respected humanitarian and human rights advocate with experience in project design and delivery, campaigning and fundraising.
+Patricia Garcia is a highly respected humanitarian and human rights advocate with experience in project design and delivery, campaigning and fundraising.
 She has been appointed an Officer of the Order of Australia in 2016 and was a finalist in the 2016 NSW Australian of the Year awards for her contribution and services to the international humanitarian aid and development sector over the past two decades.

 Sam Mostyn is a non-executive director and sustainability adviser, with a long history in sports governance.
 Her current board roles include Mirvac, Transurban and Virgin Australia, and she is the Chair of Citi Australia.
 She joined the board of the Sydney Swans in 2017, after over a decade serving as a Commissioner with the Australian Football League.